 Shopify and Woocommerce are widely used e-commerce platforms.
 But what is the difference?
 We explain it to you from A to Z.

-Digital dexterity is a must
+Digital proficiency is a must

 Many companies have recently been putting extra effort into their online presence.
 Offering your service or product online is essential nowadays.
 However, not every company has yet checked in on this departing boat.
 Are you one of those entrepreneurs who have yet to make the translation to the online world?
 Then this article is for you!
 We will explain to you the differences between Shopify and Woocommerce from A to Z. So when you're done reading, you'll know exactly which platform is most suitable for you and best suits your needs.